Craft Adhesives -Tips and Ideas

 Glue dots and foam tape act pretty much the same way.
 They are very small bits of double sided adhesives that are perfect for adhering all kinds of buttons, bows and embellishments.
 They come in rolls, runners and sheets.
 And if you are careful nothing is wasted.
 After you remove the glue dots, you can cut up the remains and use them as well.
 They are very sticky and will last.
 Both of them add some dimension to your pages

 These are especially handy to adhere all those letters and small things that we like to add to our projects.
-They are handy for making small flowers and anywhere where you have to get in close
+They are handy for making small flowers and anywhere where you have to get in close.
+Die cuts are easy to adhere with the glue pen.

 A liquid adhesive in a handy pen format, this is ideal for detail work and for sticking small pieces of paper and cardstock with a little more control than a glue stick.